queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 31,450

-+1 AC.  +1 on melee attack and damage rolls.
++1 AC.  +1 on melee attack and damage rolls